HoshiyamaSeizen/Astar-java/README.md

 The user enters a *weighted directed graph*.
 The application runs the A* algorithm, visually displays the process of the algorithm *step by step*, finds *the shortest path* from vertex A to vertex B and outputs *its length*.

 <h2>Installation and launch</h2>
-Make sure you have Maven installed and configured.
+Make sure you have JDK (version 17+) and Maven (version 3.3+) installed and configured.
 Then go to the project folder and type the following to create a modular runtime image:

 <code>mvn clean javafx:jlink</code>